OSGConnect/connectbook/hosted-ce.md

 [title]: - "OSG Managed Services"

+## Overview

+Enabling campus researchers to share computational and data resources with external collaborators is a powerful multiplier in advancing science.
+Sharing spare capacity for even short durations allows an institutional HPC resource a cost-efficient means of participating in a larger cyber ecosystem.
+In this document we will show you how to integrate your HPC cluster resource to the Open Science Grid to support collaborative, multi-institutional science.
+The only requirements are that your cluster can provide SSH access to a single OSG staff member, that your cluster job submission and worker nodes have outbound IP connectivity, the operating system is CentOS/RHEL 6.x, 7.x or similar, and that a common batch scheduler is used (e.g. SLURM, PBS, HTCondor).

 ## How the Service Works

 OSG offers a *managed service option* to connect a campus HPC/HTC cluster to the Open Science Grid.
 The OSG team will host and operate an HTCondor compute element which routes user jobs to your cluster, configured for science communities that you choose to support.